codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/populate-a-database-with-existing-data.md

 old_url: /docs/populate-a-database-with-existing-data-copied
 was_hidden: true
 ---
-In an another example we have seen how you can run [integration tests with a database]({{site.baseurl}}/docs/example-catalog/ci-examples/integration-tests-with-postgres/) such as PostgreSQL.
+In another example we saw how to run [integration tests with a database]({{site.baseurl}}/docs/example-catalog/ci-examples/integration-tests-with-postgres/) such as PostgreSQL.
 Sometimes however, the integration tests require the database to already have some test data beforehand.
-With Codefresh you can use the [setup block]({{site.baseurl}}/docs/pipelines/service-containers/#preloading-data-to-databases) in service containers to preload data to a db.
+With Codefresh you can use the [setup block]({{site.baseurl}}/docs/pipelines/service-containers/#preloading-data-to-databases) in service containers to preload data to a database.

 {% include image.html